What Is a Protective Filing Date for Social Security Disability?

 Sometimes there are a few months between the first contact with the SSA and the actual filing of the disability application.
 The SSI applicant can receive back pay to the protective filing date (up to two months earlier than the filing date) as long as the SSA determines the person was disabled at the time of the protective filing date.
 This means that the SSI recipient may be able to receive back payments for a couple of extra months with a protective filing date that's earlier than the actual filing date.

 Example.
-Barbara called the SSA to discuss disability benefits on January 1, 2012.
-She then visited a SSA office and filed for disability benefits on March 31, 2012.
-Barbara did not qualify for SSDI, but she met the asset and income requirements for SSI.
-Barbara’s protective filing date was January 1, 2012.
-On January 1, 2014, the SSA found that Barbara became disabled on January 1, 2011.
-Barbara can receive back pay from the month following her protective filing date (February 1, 2012), to the date she was approved for benefits (January 1, 2014).
+Barbara called the SSA to discuss disability benefits on January 1, 2014.
+She then visited a SSA office and filed for disability benefits on March 31, 2014.
+Barbara did not qualify for SSDI due to a lack of work credits, but she met the asset and income requirements for SSI.
+Barbara’s protective filing date was January 1, 2014.
+On January 1, 2016, the SSA finally approved Barbara's disabliity benefits, finding that Barbara became disabled on January 1, 2013.
+Barbara can receive back pay from the month following her protective filing date (February 1, 2014) to the date she was approved for benefits (January 1, 2016).

 How Do I Establish a Protective Filing Date?